jonnopon/ProtoGL/LDPlan.md

             - (low priority) if time, figure out how to make a 3D net and wing it
     - Enemies
         - Triangle
-            - Shoots towards you, bounces off stage walls
+            - Liner motion, bounces off stage walls
         - Square
             - Just hangs around (starter enemy)
         - Pentagon